Valeant Pharmaceuticals International VRX

 - 1

-Citron's 'next Enron' channel-stuffing claim is verifiably false; Philidor accounting is conservative
+Citron's 'next Enron' channel-stuffing claim is verifiably false; Philidor accounting is more conservative than traditional distributor treatment

 - 2